anusanil25-arch/Loan-Aprroval/README.md

 # Loan-Aprroval
 Loan Approval Prediction | Machine Learning Project

-Developed an end-to-end Loan Approval Prediction System using Machine Learning and Google Colab.
+Developed an end-to-end Loan Approval Prediction System using Machine Learning Bank receives many loan applications.Manually evaluating every application can be time consuming.
+A machine learning system can learn patterns from previous loan applications and predict whether a new applicant is likely to be approved
 🔹 Project Highlights:

 Data preprocessing and cleaning